-Ask any HR professional and they’ll tell you how recruiting quality people and then developing them is much more a cost effective business model than constantly seeking the perfect match.
-When Tom Landry and Tex Schramm led the Dallas Cowboys, they rarely recruited players for a particular positions.
+Ask any HR professional and they’ll tell you how recruiting quality people and then developing them is much more a cost-effective business model than constantly seeking the perfect match.
+When Tom Landry and Tex Schramm led the Dallas Cowboys, they rarely recruited players for a particular position.
 They went looking for the best athlete they could find, believing they could place that man where the team needed him and developing him as a member of the team.
 That same philosophy of recruiting and developing the best people, not the best skills, works in business, too.

-If you recruit quality people, and then put the effort into developing them, your business will thrive and your people will thrive.
+If you recruit quality people and then put the effort into developing them, your business will thrive and your people will thrive.
 When leaders commit to the betterment of their people, most often the people return that commitment with their loyalty and effort.
 Some companies do employee development better than others, and some of the bigger names are well known: Google, Amazon, and others.
 The Air Force also does a great job of developing Airmen…there are formal training programs, incentives for education, and a commitment to physical fitness.

 But what about small companies?
 Here are 5 simple ways small companies can develop their employees.

 Many industry groups have education programs through their monthly meetings and regional/national conferences.
 For small businesses, these are cost effective venues to get employees training or continuing education credits.
 Professional societies like the Society of American Military Engineers and local Chambers of Commerce offer free lunch and learn programs, webinars, and conferences that supply continuing education credits, as well as development programs.
 Hey, everyone has to eat lunch, right?
 Make that time work for you!

 Partner with Local Colleges